- Normal precautions

 Motorbikes and scooters

 Accidents involving motorbikes or scooters, often causing serious injury or death, are common.
 If you decide to rent or purchase a motorbike or scooter please take the same precautions as you would at home.
 These include wearing a helmet, being extra vigilant of your surroundings, observing speed limits and obeying the rules of the road.

 Unexploded mines and ordnance are still a risk on former battlefields, particularly in central Vietnam and along the border with Laos.
 Don’t stray from main routes in rural areas and check with your tour operator before travelling to affected regions.

-Be aware of spiked drinks, particularly late at night in bars, and don’t leave food or drink unattended or accept food or drink from strangers.
+Be aware of spiked drinks, food and cigarettes, particularly late at night in bars.
+Don’t leave food or drink unattended or accept food, drink or cigarettes from strangers.

 Homemade alcohol may be contaminated with bacteria or with toxic chemicals from pesticides and should be avoided.